willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 ```

 While it makes things clear, and it looks like a nice way to decide what to
-expose, and what not to expose, this solution introduces a lot of complexity
+expose and what not to expose, this solution introduces a lot of complexity
 into your API (more actions in the controllers, routing definition,
 documentation, etc.).
 However, it is REST compliant, and a not-so-bad solution,
 but there is a better alternative: `PATCH`.